A Product Model for Generalizing Poincar\'e-Type K\"ahler Metrics: Proof of Main Result

 To finish the proof, we must show that the differential of $\mathcal{S}$ in the variables $V$ and $\varphi$ at $\eta = 0$ is invertible.
-This will be sufficient for the the local submersion theorem for Banach spaces as stated in \emph{A3} of Donaldson-Kronheimer \cite{DK} to define a cscK gnarled metric for each nonzero $\eta$ in a small neighborhood $U$ of the origin in $\mathcal{H}^{1,1}(X)$, as specified in the theorem statement.
+This will be sufficient for the the local submersion theorem for Banach spaces as stated in Appendix \emph{A3} of Donaldson-Kronheimer \cite{DK} to define a cscK gnarled metric for each nonzero $\eta$ in a small neighborhood $U$ of the origin in $\mathcal{H}^{1,1}(X)$, as specified in the theorem statement.
 Since the complex Hessian operator is linear in itself, we can replace $\Psi_V$ by its $V$-linearization when differentiating $\mathcal{S}$, as the final pullback by $\F$ introduces only quadratic or higher-order expressions in $V$ which will vanish in the derivative.

 As in Lemma \ref{lemma:L1}, we set $\mathcal{D}^\star\mathcal{D}$ as the Lichnerowicz operator for $\omega$, and additionally we consider $\mathcal{D}_{\sigma}$ and $\star_\sigma$ as the analogous operators for $\sigma$ on $X$.
 Differentiating in these two variables then gives